WSU-kduncan/cicdf25-jericoco520/README-CI.md

 | **Apache httpd** | Base web server image used to serve the website |
 | **Git** | Version control and semantic version tagging |

-Ref: [C6] I asked Claude to format the above nicely
+Ref: [C6] I asked Claude to format the Tools and Roles table

 ### CI/CD Process Flow